 Vieques: More Than Just Beaches – South Side

-Post Maria 2/19- not all the beaches are open yet… The OPEN areas are: Playuela Beach/Trail, Cerro Playuela Trail, Tres Palmitas, Puerto Ferro Bay/Verdiales Lighthouse, Tapon Trail/Bay, Caracas Beach, Pata Prieta La Plata, La Platita, Escondida, Playa Grande, Punta Arenas and La Chiva Beach.
+Post Maria 2/19- all the beaches are open… The OPEN areas are: Playuela Beach/Trail, Cerro Playuela Trail, Tres Palmitas, Puerto Ferro Bay/Verdiales Lighthouse, Tapon Trail/Bay, Caracas Beach, Pata Prieta La Plata, La Platita, Escondida, Playa Grande, Punta Arenas and La Chiva Beach.
 The following area is CLOSED to the public: Kianí lagoon area

 There is more to Vieques than just great beaches.
 If you can tear yourself away from the beautiful white sand beaches of the Fish & Wildlife area on the south side of Vieques, you will be able to see some interesting natural sites, a couple wonderful historic sites, and some good walking/hiking options.
 These sites might not be “wonders of the world” but they are an interesting diversion.